XER00xx/home-lab/Mini-SOC-Wazuh-Active-Directory/README.md

 ## 🔑 Key Takeaways

-- **Kerberoasting is silent without proper monitoring** — Event ID 4769 with RC4 (0x17) is the tell-tale sign, but only if you're collecting and analysing Kerberos ticket events.
+- **Kerberoasting is silent without proper monitoring** — Event with RC4 (0x17) is the tell-tale sign, but only if you're collecting and analysing Kerberos ticket events.
 - **Service accounts with weak passwords are a critical risk** — even with a strong-looking hash, offline cracking with a wordlist is fast and effective.
 - **Custom SIEM rules matter** — out-of-the-box Wazuh won't catch everything.
 Writing targeted rules for your environment significantly improves detection fidelity.
 - **MITRE ATT&CK is the common language of threat detection** — mapping every alert to a technique ID enables faster triage and better communication between SOC tiers.